fediverse-devnet/feditest/docs/plan/index.md

   * Etc.

-(The exact list of methods will only become clear once the test framework and the first actual tests are being implemented.)

 There will be a default implementation for the App Driver interface, which is “manual”.
 This default implementation merely tells the tester what operation to perform manually, and what result to observe and enter manually.
 This manual App Driver can be used with any app,